sdiehl/stephendiehl.com/posts/haskell_2016.md

 Elm is another purely functional Javascript tranpiler, it uses Haskell like syntax but is semantically is closer to early ML dialects.
-As of yet, there is rich polymorphism or higher-kinded types, so a whole family of the usual functional constructions (monoids, functors, applicatives, monads) are inexpressible.
+As of yet, there is no rich polymorphism or higher-kinded types.
+As such a whole family of the usual functional constructions (monoids, functors, applicatives, monads) are inexpressible.
 In 2016 when the languages evolves a modern type system I will give it another look.
 At the moment it is hard to say much about Elm.